 The way people learn is changing, which means that the way continuing education programs approach their courses should be, too.
-A lengthy lecture followed by homework, with little opportunity for student interaction and discussion, is no longer considered to be the best choice for deep, lasting learning to take place.
+A lengthy lecture followed by homework, with little opportunity for student interaction and discussion, is no longer considered to be the best choice for deep, lasting training and development to take place.

 Our attention spans are shorter than they used to be, especially (but not exclusively) among Millennials.
 Also known as Generation Y, these young professionals (born approximately 1982-2004) grew up alongside the internet.
 Answers were readily available online and their patience for information is notoriously thin.